 Where does Cacao grow and who are the farmers, the gardeners of the Cacao plant?
 What journey does Cacao undertake, from the flower to the wonderful rich drink enjoyed in ceremony?
-Read about the global & flow of Cacao, and how the future looks for Cacao on an economical and agricultural level.
+Read about the global flow of Cacao, and how the future looks for our beloved plant on an economical and agricultural level.

 At the same time a new generation of farmers is on it's way - they're using permaculture principles in alignment with Mother Nature, delivering to health stores and serving the growing demand of the health conscious community.

 The ceremonial use of cacao can and should contribute to this development by raising awareness of the value of the cacao plant and the importance of sustainable and fair cultivation in harmony with the living world.
 A plant that brings so much joy, healing and spiritual development must not be planted on one side of the Earth in conditions that damage nature and the people involved.
 Cacao teaches balance and reminds us to restore the harmony between humans and Mother Nature.

 CACAO PLANTATIONS IVORY COAST

 An industrial Cacao Nursery on the Ivory Coast.
 Sadly many independent farmers cannot afford new trees and must rely on their already matured trees, however these sometimes produce a lower yield of fruit as they age.
 Here you can see industrial farming on a large scale.

 The Cacao plantation workers preparing to return to their duties as caretakers of the Cacao plants.
 Gender inequality within Cacao farming and child labour were important issues raised at bi-annual World Cocoa Conference.